decidim-ice/decidim-module-decidim_awesome/README.md

 #### 3. To be continued...

-Some things in the roadmap:
+Some things in the road-map:

 1. Improve the conversation in comments by allowing images
 1. Direct export of surveys in PDF